MarcoToppino/99/README.md

 * The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used to validate all pages of the project in order to ensure there were no syntax errors.

-    - W3C Markup Validator returned a series of warnings concerning a possible misuse of aria-label.
-I considered this aria labels are being used to make available the icons in the rules popup available for the visually impaired.
+    - W3C Markup Validator returned no warnings or errors.

     - W3C CSS Validator found no errors or warnings on my CSS.

 * The [JSHints JavaScript Code Quality Tool](https://jshint.com/) was used validate the site's JavaScript code.